bigfishtv/cakephp-inline-style/README.md

-# CakePHP Inline Style helper
+# CakePHP InlineStyle helper

 A CakePHP 3 helper to automatically transform styles from `<style>` blocks to `style=""` attributes.
 Useful for HTML emails.

+Internally uses the library https://github.com/christiaan/InlineStyle

 ## Installation